eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 You will probably not use this feature every day, but it is important to know that it exists because it can bring you comfort from time to time.

- * * * *

-TODO Find an interesting example and document the feature.
+[PENDING Find a meaningful example and document the feature.]

- * * * *

 The Acceleo Views
 --------------------------------------------------------------------------------

 Acceleo provides a few specific views to improve productivity when working with templates.
-These views will be detailed later in the relevant chapters.
+These views will be detailed later on, in the relevant chapters.
 Let's just summarize their purpose to get the big picture.

 As usual, they can be opened by clicking on *Window > Show View* and selecting the appropriate view in the menu.
-Note that in the Acceleo perspective, Acceleo views are proposed by default directly in this menu, which will not be the case in another perspective.
+Note that in the Acceleo perspective, Acceleo views are proposed by default directly in this menu, which will not be the case in another perspective where you'll have to find them in the *Other...* popup.

 The Generation Patterns View
 ________________________________________________________________________________